LA CEIBA

 Issue at Hand

-Given our previous discussion, we can now begin to understand how both the issue in El Salvador regarding the imprisonment of gang members in overcrowded, poorly run prisons and the United States detention of migrants in overcrowded, poorly run detention centers both are states of exception.
-The purpose of this comparative analysis will be to examine how both in the United States and El Salvador, these states of exception are used to control its population.
-When looking at the history of El Salvador and the United States, it is interesting to see how despite the conflicted history given the Salvadoran Civil War and all other U.S intervention, their means of control and approaches to imprisonment are similar.
+Given our previous discussion, we can now understand how the issue in El Salvador regarding the imprisonment of gang members in overcrowded, poorly run prisons and the United States detention of migrants in overcrowded, poorly run detention centers are states of exception.
+This comparative analysis will examine how these states of exception are used to control their population in the United States and El Salvador.
+When looking at the history of El Salvador and the United States, it is interesting to see how, despite the conflicted history given the Salvadoran Civil War and all other U.S. interventions, their means of control and approaches to imprisonment are similar.

 Significance

-Though both institutions hold very different populations, it is important that we look at both circumstances in terms of humanitarian rights and constitutional foundations being broken for the sake of a “State of Exception”.
+Though both institutions hold very different populations, we must look at both circumstances regarding humanitarian rights and constitutional foundations being broken for the sake of a “State of Exception.”
 In the detention centers, given the policy that persons attempting to cross the United States border would be detained and criminally prosecuted, its grounding conflicts with Article 31 of the Geneva Convention.
-In El Salvador, the rising violence perpetuated by the Mara Salvatrucha was in this case “ [threatening] the integrity of the territory (Agamben, 2008).
-We also see that given the prior examples of living conditions, both sets of prisoners are being stripped of their humanitarian rights.
+In El Salvador, the rising violence perpetuated by the Mara Salvatrucha was, in this case, “ [threatening] the integrity of the territory (Agamben, 2008).
+We also see that given the prior examples of living conditions, both sets of prisoners are being stripped of their humanitarian rights

-The Salvadoran state of emergency and zero-tolerance policy has not only suspended constitutional guarantees, but has eliminated legal administrative process for the use of public funds and the right of access to public information (WOLA, 2022).
+The Salvadoran state of emergency and zero-tolerance policy has suspended constitutional guarantees and eliminated legal administrative processes for the use of public funds and the right of access to public information (WOLA, 2022).
 Alleged gang members are being rounded up without any questions asked.
 According to the Human Rights Watch and Cristosal, 90 people have died in custody during the state of emergency.
 Due to a lack of medical care and unsanitary living conditions (Pappier, 2022).
-Bukeles assembly even enacted a counterterrorism legislation that violate basic rights, including allowing judges and prosecutors to jail children ages 12 and above (Pappier, 2022).
+Bukele's assembly even enacted counterterrorism legislation that violated basic rights, including allowing judges and prosecutors to jail children ages 12 and above (Pappier, 2022).
 Police officers and soldiers have conducted raids in low-income neighborhoods, arresting over 58,000 people, including more than 1,600 children.

-In the United States, human rights organizations including the Human Rights Watch, United Nations Human Rights Office of the High Commissioner (OHCHR), CISPES, Immigrantjustice.org, etc., have all expressed their concerns and need for change and the shutting down of detention centers.
-When examining these organizations we must set aside political opinions and look at the issue at hand.
-Many recommendations can be made to both the situation of detention centers and prisons but ultimately, the decision making will continue to be made under a state of exception that may otherwise harm peoples rights.
-The way we begin to look at the state of exception is by looking at it through a partisan position
+In the United States, human rights organizations, including Human Rights Watch, United Nations Human Rights Office of the High Commissioner (OHCHR), CISPES, Immigrantjustice.org, etc., have all expressed their concerns and need for change and the shutting down of detention centers.
+When examining these organizations, we must set aside political opinions and examine the issue.
+Many recommendations can be made for both detention centers and prisons.
+Still, ultimately, the decision-making will continue under a state of exception that may otherwise harm people's rights.
+We begin to look at the state of exception by looking at it through a partisan position.

 Conclusion